 - Buddy Cop Show: Parodied with the "Seven Buddy Cops" sketch, which is a massive crossover starring Nick Nolte, Eddie Murphy, Chris Tucker, Jackie Chan, Owen Wilson, Tommy Lee Jones, and Will Smith giving shout outs to all the buddy cop movies they starred in while trying to solve the case of the dead prostitutes on the orders of Da Chief.
 Even Mel Gibson and Danny Glover (aka Lethal Weapon's Murtaugh and Riggs) make a cameo.

-- Bobby Lee's Yamanashi (in the Coach Hines sketches), the models in the QVC Fashion show sketches (though they do fight back against the commentators who insult them), and any character played by Crista Flanagan.
+- Bobby Lee's Yamanashi (in the Coach Hines sketches) and the models in the QVC Fashion show sketches (though they do fight back against the commentators who insult them).

 - Cannot Tell a Joke: The entire premise of Crista Flanagan's Luann Lockhart, the amateur stand-up comedian who has no idea how to tell a joke.

 - Casanova Wannabe: Bobby Lees character, Tank, whose many attempts at scoring with women end in failure.

 - Cat Scare: Parodied in the skit "Apollo the 13th: Jason Takes NASA" (in reference to Apollo 13 being released).
 An astronaut hears a noise and goes to investigate.
 Sure enough, he's relived to find that it's only a cat roaming around (never mind that it would impossible for it to get on the space shuttle), only to encounter Jason two seconds later.

 - Chewing the Scenery: This was inevitable given the nature of comedy sketches.
 Many cast members overact as a way of presenting a ridiculous scenario.
 Exaggerated crying and shouting matches are the norm in many sketches, and the below are just a few examples.